donalthurley/articles/proposal.md

 Nor are the flaws in the design of Bitcoin that are causing the large environmental impact generally understood.

 I am a software consultant, 35 years in IT, contracted with IBM security services, don't own nor work with cryptocurrencies.
-Have a tehcnical appreciation of the technology and a great concern for the damage being caused.
+Have a technical appreciation of the technology and a great concern for the damage being caused.

 ### Article Outline